Business school profiles

 The old stereotype of a cutthroat competitive student body is outdated at Wharton.
 The incorporation of the Team Based Discussion into the admissions process affirms Wharton’s commitment to collaboration and inclusion inclusive values.

-Strengths And Specializations
+Strengths and Specializations

 General Management, finance, healthcare, entrepreneurship, real estate, nonprofit/social responsibility, international management, economics, big data

-Number of Applicants: 6,319
+Number of Applicants: 6,194

-MBA Class Size: 877
+MBA Class Size: 874

-Tuition: $169,748
+Tuition: $87,370/year

-Post-MBA Careers
+Post-MBA Careers (class of 2023)

 Wharton School Rankings

-Wharton MBA Admissions
+Admissions

 Essays

 Essay 2: Taking into consideration your background – personal, professional, and/or academic – how do you plan to make specific, meaningful contributions to the Wharton community?
-(400 words)
+(400 word limit)

 Optional Essay: Please use this space to share any additional information about yourself that cannot be found elsewhere in your application and that you would like to share with the Admissions Committee.
 This space can also be used to address any extenuating circumstances (e.g., unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, areas of weakness, etc.) that you would like the Admissions Committee to consider.
-(500 words)
+(500 word limit)

 Read Fortuna's Wharton MBA Essay Tips & Analysis